Handy4ndy/HandySockets/README.md

 ## Overview

-The `handy_websockets` library includes scripts to connect to the XRPL via WebSocket (`wss://xrplcluster.com`) and log real-time updates for different streams.
+The `HandySockets` library includes scripts to connect to the XRPL via WebSocket (`wss://xrplcluster.com`) and log real-time updates for different streams.
 Each script is designed to be simple, standalone, and easy to run, making it ideal for developers exploring XRPL WebSocket APIs.

 ### Scripts and Their Purposes